 If the property being used for storage is either privately owned or on City grounds, any persons using those facilities must be over 18 years of age.
 We are unable to allow children onto the property.

-Only floats which qualify for incentive money will be judged.
-Representatives from each town in the County will be judges.
-Categories are:
+traveling trophy for Commercial entries.
+Representatives from each town in the County will be

 • Pre-School. ...........................................................................................$150.00